ianllewellyn/gunship/README.md

 * Ship: Smoke particles when damaged

 * Game: Wind that blows from the sides of the screen to move things round
-* Game: A start screen with controls etc
 * Game: Localstorage hiscore
+* Game: Powerup indicator
+* Game: Make multiplier and score bigger
+* Game: Remove the frame timer

 ## nice to have